 “Hit me up the seam Aaron.. shake n’ bake baby,” mumbled the washed-up tight end asleep under a shoddy blanket of torn-up practice jerseys whilst straddling a Steel Reserve bottle filled with dip spit.

 Finley was in rough shape as we woke him from his midday nap.
 As he hoisted his upper body up onto the bleachers it became apparent that he had developed an extremely crippling case of rickets.
-You couldn’t help but want to laugh at the eyepatch donning, PBR hat-wearing former athlete as he repeatedly told us about how he exchanged his Super Bowl ring for a 30-rack of Keystone Light.
+You couldn’t help but feel bad for the eyepatch donning, PBR hat-wearing former athlete as he repeatedly told us about how he exchanged his Super Bowl ring for a 30-rack of Keystone Light.

 “Donald’s open!
 Throw him the slant!” he interjected every few minutes between mumbled verses of Roll Up by Wiz Khalifa.